-Our program is available for men who will undergo voluntary or involuntary loss of fertility through a surgical procedure or therapy, which may render them sterile.
-We are often faced with young men that are very frustrated with the lack of disseminated information concerning semen banking.
+Our program is available for patients who will undergo voluntary or involuntary loss of fertility through a surgical procedure or therapy, which may render them sterile.
+We are often faced with young clients that are very frustrated with the lack of disseminated information concerning semen banking.
 Many times they have had to obtain this information from the media or through extensive investigation.
-Often the information comes too late for the patient to have enough time to bank his semen.
+Often the information comes too late for the patient to have enough time to bank their semen.

 The earlier the patient is referred for sperm banking correlates with a greater success rate.
-Approximately three weeks after surgery requiring general anesthesia the semen quality may start to deteriorate.
-This lasts about 3-4 months and is due to the shock from the surgery and the residual effects of the anesthesia and post surgical medications.
-We strongly recommend that the patient be advised to initiate banking prior to, or within one week following surgery if he is able.
-In males who will undergo a vasectomy, it is recommended that they allow at least two weeks prior to surgery for sperm banking
+Approximately three weeks after surgery requiring general anesthesia, the semen quality may start to deteriorate.
+This lasts about 3-4 months and is due to the shock from the surgery, the residual effects of the anesthesia and post-surgical medications.
+We strongly recommend that the patient initiate banking prior to, or within one week following surgery if they are able.
+In patients who will undergo a vasectomy, it is recommended that they allow at least two weeks prior to surgery for sperm banking

 It is not advised to bank specimens after chemotherapy or radiation has been initiated.
 Some patients out of necessity will elect to bank after an initial chemotherapy or radiation treatment.
 We strongly recommend that they talk to a genetics counselor prior to banking or using their stored specimens.
 Once chemotherapy or radiation therapy is started there is a risk of genetic damage to the sperm that can result in a birth defect in the child.